usamanaeem517/simpleInfluenceNetwork/README.md

 # simpleInfluenceNetwork

-The Stack is used to find the Influence Network.
+The Stack is used to find the inforamtion about Influence Network .
 Each user has some people he/she knows and those people further know other people.
 So we can calculate how is the most influenced perosn. </br>
 ## Input file syntax
 1. default file name: test.txt </br>
 2. the first line must contain the number of users present </br>